Dean Sturridge

 Dean Constantine Sturridge (born 26 July 1973) is an English former professional footballer and football commentator for beIN Sports.

 As a player, he was a striker who notably played in the Premier League for Derby County, Leicester City and Wolverhampton Wanderers.
 He also played in the Football League for Torquay United, Sheffield United and Queens Park Rangers.
 He retired in 2007 following a short spell with non-league side Kidderminster Harriers.

 Sturridge never played international football, but was called up to the Jamaica national team squad for World Cup 1998, however he rejected the call and the chance to represent the nation.
-Since retiring he was worked in the media and has previously worked for BBC Radio Derby.
+Since retiring he has worked in the media and has previously worked for BBC Radio Derby.

 Playing career

 Derby County

 Sturridge began his career as a trainee at Derby County, and worked his way through the ranks to make his first team debut on 11 January 1992 in a 1–0 defeat at Southend United.

 He gained more first team action over the next years, particularly at lowly Torquay United during a loan spell in the 1994–95 season, where he gained many admirers for his performances.
 He then returned to score 20 goals that fired Derby to the Premier League.
 His first year in the top flight was also successful, scoring 11 league goals, including one of the goals of the season against Arsenal, and the club's very first in the Premier League when they drew 3–3 at home to Leeds United in an opening day thriller at the Baseball Ground (from which they relocated to the new Pride Park Stadium 12 months later).
 Leeds had been 2–0 up when Sturridge found the net for the Rams in the 77th minute, before Paul Simpson pulled them level a minute later.
 Lee Bowyer sent Leeds back ahead in the 85th minute, before Sturridge scored again in the 87th minute to rescue the game for his team.

 He played five seasons in the Premier League for the club, and is their record goalscorer in the Premier League era (32 Premier League goals).
 After nearly a decade with the Rams, he left for local rivals Leicester City in January 2001 for £375,000.